 About Maitz Home Services

-If you need help addressing any heating or AC repair issues in Allentown call Maitz Home Services.
-From routine maintenance to duct cleaning they can keep your home’s HVAC system operating at peak efficiency, keeping cash in your pocket and making your home comfortable.
+If you need help addressing any heating or AC repair issues in Allentown, PA and the surrounding areas, call Maitz Home Services at 1-484-552-9975.
+From routine maintenance to duct cleaning, we can keep your home’s HVAC system operating at peak efficiency, keeping cash in your pocket and making your home comfortable.